oivoodoo/devise_masquerade/README.md

 ## Troubleshooting

 Are you working in development mode and wondering why masquerade attempts result in a [Receiving "You are already signed in" flash[:error]](https://github.com/oivoodoo/devise_masquerade/issues/58) message? `Filter chain halted as :require_no_authentication rendered or redirected` showing up in your logfile?
+Do you find that your `user_masquerade?` method is always returning false?
 Chances are that you need to enable caching:

     rails dev:cache